lbriais/super_stack/README.md

 You can notice by the way that it gives a third way to create a layer from a hash, as when adding a hash to a manager, it automatically adds the `SuperStack::LayerWrapper` module to the hash.

-Layers can be populated from a file anytime using the `load` method:
+Layers can be populated from a yaml file anytime using the `load` method:

 ```ruby
 layer = SuperStack::Layer.new.load 'a_file_somewhere'